Kyllingene/cramp/README.md

 #### Known bugs:
  - the MPRIS implementation doesn't emit the `PropertiesChanged` signal

-If you find a bug that isn't listed, [open an issue](https://github.com/kyllingene/issue/new) if you find one.
+If you find a bug that isn't listed, [open an issue](https://github.com/kyllingene/issue/new).